DannyHuynh1997/index.html2.0/README.md

 # index.html2.0
-I made a Flappy Bird game using only HTML, CSS, JavaScript
+I made a Flappy Bird type of game using only HTML, CSS, JavaScript